Vosges (department)

-Vosges (/fr/) is a department in the Grand Est region, Northeastern France.
+Vosges (/fr/) is a department in the Grand Est region of northeastern France.
 It covers part of the Vosges mountain range, after which it is named.
-Vosges consists of three arrondissements, 17 cantons and 507 communes, including Domrémy-la-Pucelle, where Joan of Arc was born.
-In 2019, it had a population of 364,499 with an area of 5,874 km2; its prefecture is Épinal.
+Vosges consists of three arrondissements, 17 cantons, and 506 communes, including Domrémy-la-Pucelle, where Joan of Arc was born.
+In 2023, it had a population of 357,248 with an area of 5,874 km2; its prefecture is Épinal.

 History

 Hundred Years' War

 Joan of Arc was born in the village of Domrémy, then in the French part of the Duchy of Bar, or Barrois mouvant, located west of the Meuse.
 The part of the duchy lying east of the Meuse was part of the Holy Roman Empire.
 The Duchy of Bar later became part of the province of Lorraine.
 The village of Domrémy was renamed Domrémy-la-Pucelle in honour of Joan.

 French Revolution

 The Vosges department is one of the original 83 departments of France, created on 4 March 1790 during the French Revolution.
 It was made of territories that had been part of the province of Lorraine.
 In German it is referred to as Vogesen.

 In 1793, the independent Principality of Salm-Salm (town of Senones and its surroundings), enclosed inside the Vosges department, was annexed to France and incorporated into Vosges.
 In 1795, the area of Schirmeck was detached from the Bas-Rhin department and incorporated into the Vosges department.
 The Vosges department then had an area of 6,127 km2, which it kept until 1871.

 In 1794, Vosges was near the site of a major battle between the forces of Revolutionary France and the Allied Coalition.
 The oldest square in Paris, Place Royale, was renamed Place des Vosges in 1800 when the department became the first to pay the new revolutionary taxes.